-We’ve all suffered buyer’s remorse – say you buy something you really can’t afford or the item’s sudden drop in value make it seem, in retrospect, a poor investment.
+We’ve all suffered er’s remorse – say you something you really can’t afford or the item’s sudden drop in value make it seem, in retrospect, a poor investment.
 That’s what has happened to some people who’ve taken advantage of IRS rules that allow them to convert a regular IRA or 401(k) into a Roth IRA, only to discover later it may not have been the right strategy.

 In this particular situation, however, the IRS graciously allows for a do-over, called a Roth IRA “recharacterization.”
 Read on to learn how recharacterizations work, and whether you may be a good candidate.

 First, a brief primer on IRAs.
 With regular IRAs you contribute pretax dollars, which lowers your current taxable income so you pay less tax now.
 Your account grows, tax-free, until you withdraw the money at retirement, when you pay income tax on withdrawals at your tax rate at the time.
 By contrast, with Roth IRAs, you’re taxed on your contributions during the current year, but all withdrawals, including investment earnings, are tax-free at retirement.

 The IRS allows taxpayers at any income level to convert part or all of their regular IRAs or 401(k) plans to Roth IRAs.
 (Prior to 2010, higher-income people were excluded.)
 Although such conversions can provide long-term tax advantages – especially for younger people – they can be expensive in the short term, as I experienced first-hand when I did the conversion in 2010.

 The cardinal rule of Roth IRA conversions is to make sure you have money outside your IRA to pay the tax bill – borrowing from your IRA will not only lessen the amount of money available to grow tax-free, but you’ll also be subject to a 10 percent early withdrawal penalty if you’re under age 59 ½.